apollographql/apollo-server/docs/source/server/queries.md

 ## Material to include

 * This section ties all of the information in the prereqs to show you how to implement Queries with the Apollo Server
-  * esentially copy and paste code that you can then add onto
+  * essentially copy and paste code that you can then add onto